 - Admit when you’re wrong.
 Just as your stakeholders have confirmation bias, so do you.
 One powerful trust-building technique is openly talking about your own learnings.
 “I expected to hear A, but was surprised to hear that customers prefer B instead.”
 This communicates that you are sharing information for joint discovery and learning, rather than pushing an agenda.

 - Speak their language.
 Some stakeholders are influenced by stories and anecdotes.
 Others want to see the numbers and statistics.
-You should have both, but build trust with each stakeholder individually by sharing the insights in the language they prefer – stories (qualitative) or statistics (quantitative).
+Build trust with each stakeholder by sharing the insights in the language they prefer – stories (qualitative) or statistics (quantitative).
 By speaking their language, rather than your own, you communicate in a way that resonates with the audience.

 Need help taking action on your VOC feedback?
-Send me a message and let’s chat!
+Let’s Chat: